Hitdahit/lightdcm_cpp/README.md

 # lightdcm_cpp
-Implemetation of lightdicom written by @RyoungWoo Jang.
+Implemetation of lightdicom written by @jryoungw